 He added, “The Strategic Review will inform the sustainable development and management of tourism across the wider North Clare area, and will take account of the needs of the local residents, local tourism businesses, business interests generally, visitors, and the environment.
 It will seek to share locally the benefits from significant visitor numbers, while mitigating the negative impacts.
 The subject area stretches south and east to Lahinch and Ennistymon, north to Doolin, and northwest to Lisdoonvarna.”

-The Cliffs of Moher Visitor Experience is operated by Clare County Council and employs 110 staff during the peak season and is a significant employer in North Clare.
+The Cliffs of Moher, which are one of the most famous landmarks in Ireland, is operated by Clare County Council and employs 110 staff during the peak season and is a significant employer in North Clare.

 Additionally, more than 50 staff employed by tenant companies are supported at the site.
 Visitor numbers at the Cliffs of Moher Visitor Experience in County Clare increased by 3.8% to 1,580,010 last year.